oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 client's identity.

 "confidential":
-: Clients that have credentials and their identity has been confirmed by the AS are designated as "confidential clients"
+: Clients that have credentials and have a prior relationship with the AS are designated as "confidential clients"

 "credentialed":
-: Clients that have credentials and their identity has been not been confirmed by the AS are designated as "credentialed clients"
+: Clients that have credentials but no prior relationship with the AS are designated as "credentialed clients"

 "public":
 : Clients without credentials are called "public clients"